Limit theorems for continuous time random walks with continuous paths: The mapping modifying trajectories. Definition and basic properties.

-We conclude this section showing that mapping $f$ is measurablie, i.e. that
+We conclude this section showing that mapping $f$ is measurable, i.e. that

 where $\sigma$-fields $\SJ$ and $\SM$ are the Borel $\sigma$-fields generated by the open sets in the Skorohod $\JJ_1$ and $S\MM_1$ topologies, respectively (see \cite{Whitt}).
-The Proposition below makes the task of proving measurability considerably simpler.
+We will use the proposition below \begin{proposition}[Th.
+11.5.2. \cite{Whitt}] Borel $\sigma$-fields $\SJ$ and $\SM$ coincides with the Kolmogorov $\sigma$-field generated by the coordinate projections. \end{proposition}